 Gastrointestinal Health Panel™

-The Diagnos-Techs Gastrointestional Health Panel™ provides non-invasive, early
+The Diagnos-Techs Gastrointestinal Health Panel™ provides non-invasive, early

 immuno- detection of parasites and sophisticated testing of inherited food